Sustainability Update 2026

 Contact us today to discover how Imago Group can assist you in meeting your product safety requirements.

 When it comes to product packaging, a box is rarely “just a box.”
-The type of box you choose can completely change how your product is perceived, handled, and experienced.
+Box types you choose can completely change how your product is perceived, handled, and experienced.
 Some boxes are practical and simple, while others are designed to make you feel like you’re opening a treasure.

 The box you choose for your project is as important as what’s inside.
 From board games and collector’s editions to luxury gift boxes, the experience starts when you open it and Imago Group has the knowledge to help you fit in the right box!